Lebanon, Oregon: History

-In 1847, Jeremiah and Jemima Ralston bought a pioneers' cabin, staked a claim, and built a log house on a low rise at what is now Ralston Park.
+In 1845, William Hawk and Thomas Morgan built a cabin on the site of present-day Lebanon.
+Then in 1847, Jeremiah and Jemima Ralston bought out Hawk and Morgan's cabin and the surrounding land, and built a log house on a low rise at what is now Ralston Park.
 Nearby, on today's Main Street, they built a store.
 It soon became a stop for gold seekers on their way to California.
-A village grew up around the store, and in 1855 the couple filed a plat for the town, naming it for Jeremiah's birthplace of Lebanon, Tennessee.
+In the following years, a village grew around the store as several other settlers moved in, taking advantage of the Donation Land Claim Act to claim land for free.
+They gained a post office in 1851.
+In 1855, the Ralstons filed a plat for the town, naming it for Jeremiah's birthplace of Lebanon, Tennessee.
 They also donated land for the Santiam Academy, which the Methodist Episcopal Church operated until 1906.

 Lebanon was established on the land of the Louis Band of the Santiam Kalapuya.
-Like other Kalapuya tribes, the Santiam had dwindled in number, from malaria and other diseases, before the Americans arrived.
+Like other Kalapuya tribes, the Santiam had dwindled in number, from malaria and other diseases contracted from fur traders, before the homesteading settlers arrived.
 In 1855, the band sold the U.S. government their rights to the land and moved to a temporary reservation on a claim belonging to the Ralstons' son, just south of their own.
-There the band awaited removal to the Grand Ronde Valley.
+There the band awaited removal to the Grande Ronde Valley.

 In 1859, local men in search of a way to drive cattle to central Oregon discovered the Santiam Pass.
 Soon Lebanon found itself on another essential trade route.
 Linn County stockmen incorporated the Willamette Valley and Cascade Mountain Road in 1864, and vacationers as well as stockmen came to rely on what came to be called the Santiam Wagon Road.
 This toll road was later replaced with U.S. Highway 20.
+The population of the town grew to 515 by 1870, with a variety of businesses and industry providing income to the community.

 Transportation was often easier by water than land in the early decades of American settlement in the Willamette Valley.
-The South Santiam River was too shallow for large boats, so in 1872 construction began on a canal to carry barges laden with goods between Lebanon and Albany.
-But the water flowed too fast for upstream shipping, and the coming of the railroad curtailed downstream shipping.
-Today, however, the canal is still in use, running through Lebanon backyards to provide water for the people of Albany.
+The South Santiam River was too shallow for large boats, so by spring 1873 Chinese workers came and began construction on a canal to carry barges laden with goods between Lebanon and Albany.
+However, the water flowed too fast for upstream shipping, and the coming of the railroad curtailed downstream shipping.
+Today, the canal is still in use, running through Lebanon backyards to provide water for the people of Albany.

-Railroads helped Lebanon provide its goods not only to Albany but to the world.
+Railroads helped Lebanon provide its goods not only to Albany, but also to the rest of the world.
 The Albany–Lebanon Railroad, completed in 1880, was a branch of the Oregon and California Railroad's north–south line through Albany.
 The Southern Pacific eventually took over these lines and, in 1910, rerouted the old Oregonian line through Lebanon.